TomConlin/StarBash/README.md

 ####Observation:
 To get this far, we did not need to see the image, or require specialized software,
-only standard tools that have been part of every UNIX(tm) installation for decades.
+only standard tools that have been included with the UNIX operating systems for decades.

-We now have a choice of focusing on cheese or holes.

-__Holes__
+Some of my reasons for prefering this type of approach is

+Although we have our answers to the original questions
+we have not convinced anyone (including ourselves) they are correct.

+We do not _know_ is the data set is real, but assuming it is,
+can we use our answers to figure out where in the sky it is from?
+We would then be able to compare alternative images of the reigon
+with the original to tell what we got right or wrong.

 Do any clusters represent multiple stars?
 Are we missing stars or have too many?

-__Cheese__
 We can generate an image with our cluster statistics and see.

-mmmm cheese.

 ### eyecandy

-Re Write the original data out in the
+Re write the original data out in the
 Net Portable Bit Map (NetPBM) format for grayscale images.